AlperHuseyn/python-theory-and-apps/README.md

-# Python Theory Practice Questions
+# Python Theory-and-App Practice Questions

 This repository contains a collection of practice questions on Python theory, ranging from beginner to advanced level.
 The questions are organized as numbered folders, each named in a format of homework_x.